espressif/esp-at/docs/en/AT_Command_Set/Basic_AT_Commands.rst

            - the message prefixed with "+DIST_STA_IP:"
            - the message prefixed with "+BLECONN:"
            - the message prefixed with "+BLEDISCONN:"
+           - "+BLE_TT_MODE\r\n"
+           - in passthrough mode, when enabling notify or indicate, the message prefixed with "+WRITE:" will be printed

 Notes
 ^^^^^